#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing to know when planting spring flowers, vegetables, and other seeds is your planting zone.
+The first thing you should know when planting spring flowers, veggies, and other seeds is your planting zone.
 Every location in the U.S. and its territories is sorted into blocks by climate.
-Find your zone on the USDA zone map and learn when to plant seeds.
+Find your zone on the USDA plant hardiness zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

-Your climate is excellent for growing year-round if you've got rich soil.
+Your climate is excellent for growing year-round if you've got good soil.
 Why not think of springtime planting now?
 With such beautiful weather, you can direct sow many types of seeds.
-From classics like peppers and cucumbers to strawberries, green beans, and spinach, you have a wide variety of options.
-Your garden might still be growing if there's no reason to put it to bed — especially if it's close to the house or in a greenhouse.
+From classics like peppers and cucumbers to spinach and green beans, you have a wide variety of options.
+Last year's garden might still be growing if there was no reason to put it to bed — especially if it's close to the house or in a greenhouse.
 In that case, tend it as usual.

 Some seeds, like tomatoes, do best when started indoors and aren't recommended as direct sows.
 Read your seed packets and adjust accordingly for your region.
 Although the warm temps are excellent for growing, check your soil to make sure it's rich enough and a good match to your plants.
-Miami limestone and sandy soil will need soil amendments to adjust the texture and pH for a successful garden if you're growing many garden plants.
+Sandy soil and Miami limestone will need soil amendments to adjust the texture and pH for a successful garden if you're growing many garden plants.
 If you go with native plants like persimmons, muscadines, blueberries, and red mulberries, they're already adapted to the soil of southern Florida.

 Start Seeds Indoors

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
-Mark where you planted the seeds with a plant tag or toothpick.
+Mark where you planted the seeds with a toothpick or plant tag.
+That way, you'll know where your seeds should pop up.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.

 Sprouts

 When your seeds have sprouted but aren't ready to go outside yet, you can still prepare them for outdoor life.
-These inch-tall micro-seedlings are fragile but resilient.
-Seedlings don't get all this pampering in nature when they volunteer and grow wherever they please, so they can handle more than you think.
+These micro-seedlings are fragile — only an inch or so high, with the tiniest seedling leaf or two — but they're resilient.
+Seedlings don't get all this pampering in nature when they volunteer and grow wherever, so they can handle more than you think.
 However, don't go overboard, as your sprouts are still babies.
-You can even use an oscillating floor fan on low to mimic the wind and strengthen their stems.
+You can even use an oscillating fan on low to mimic the wind and strengthen their stems.

 Harden Your Seedlings